Checkpoint Docs

 Overview

-Checkpoint provides health endpoints and dashboard monitoring for your Gateway and Middleware deployments.
+Checkpoint's edge Gateway exposes health endpoints and dashboard monitoring.
 Use these to verify your integration is working, track performance, and troubleshoot issues.

 Gateway Health Endpoints